IAmJamesHall/Project9/README.md

 ## Description
 In this project, I created a HTTP REST API for managing courses and users.

-This API provides these endpoints:
+This API provides these endpoints: (assuming the server is running on `localhost:5000`)

 ### Courses
 **Get a list of all courses**